-On this page we describe the steps you need to add a file from your computer to our site on ibiblio, to add a link for that file to a wiki page, and to announce this to the pbs list.
+On this page we describe the steps you need to add a file from your computer to our wiki, to add a link for that file to a wiki page, and to announce this to the pbs list.
 In order to edit wiki pages and upload files you need to be a PBS list member and an approved wiki user.
 For information about how to become either of these contact us.

 Most of the files added to this wiki will be image files and they can be .gif or .png (best for drawings) or .jpg (best for photos) or .svg files.
 Every image file of a plant should include the full genus name with the first letter capitalized followed by an underscore and then the species name in lower case, followed by a period and the file extension in lower case.
 Be sure there are no spaces in your file name, no strange punctuation marks or extra periods and to include the file extension (.jpg or .png).
 Only underscores, dots, hyphens, numbers, letters are allowed.
 Because image files on the wiki must be uniquely named, we prefer that you append the name of your image with your initials and if you wish other identifying information or a location.
 Therefore, if you're John Doe, you might name your image:

 If you have more than one photo of the same thing you will need to include numbers to tell them apart.

 You may also upload .pdf files.
 If they contain material about a specific genus, they should also be named with that Genus followed by an underscore to put that file in the correct directory.

 The wiki will scale images automatically.
 If you wish to control scaling keep the image size below 1920 x 1280 pixels.

 The maximum file size for a pdf that can be uploaded is 350 KB.
 If you think you need a larger size, please contact one of the wiki administrators.

 Uploading Your File

 It is helpful to upload the file from the wiki page you want to add it to.
 Select that page and click on the Upload button on the bottom of the screen.

 - Use the "Browse" button to find the "File to upload" on your local computer.